Firefly Aftercare Resource List

 Working through these moments isn’t separate from the creative process, it’s part of it.

-At Firefly, we want to make spaces where we can all learn to co-exist with care and creativity and self-compassion.
-Feelings are welcome, even big ones.
+We also want to make spaces where we can learn together how to co-exist with each other with lots of care and compassion.
+Feelings are welcome in our spaces, even big ones.
 And while that’s true, we also know it’s not always enough just to welcome them.
-We want to offer you care beyond our reach, for any moment you might need it.
-Sometimes the next step on our creative path is to retreat and care for ourselves.
+Sometimes we need a little more.

-So, here are some resources we’ve compiled to help find solid ground when it feels far away.
+Here are some resources for moments when solid ground feels far away.

 Self compassion holds